confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

 #### Scenario archive-community-plaintext-rhel test's the following:

-Archive Installation of Confluent Community Edition on RHEL8
+Archive Installation of Confluent Community Edition on Oracle Linux 9.

 JAVA 17.